LoganSimao/logansimao.github.io/_posts/2023-08-11-LazyAdmin.md

 I forgot I was dealing with a webserver, and at this point I missed the most important thing when doind pentest against an HTTP service, `Directory Discovery`, so let's do that.

-I will run gobuster with a medium wordlist
+I will run gobuster with a medium wordlist.

 ```shell
 gobuster dir -v -u http://10.10.158.73 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt | tee gobuster.txt